stryker-mutator/stryker-net/README.md

 - Linq Methods
 - String Literals

-For the full list of all available mutations, see the [website](https://stryker-mutator.io/stryker-net/mutators).
+For the full list of all available mutations, see the [mutator docs](/docs/Mutators.md).

+## Supported Reporters
+- Html reporter
+- Console reporter
+- Progress reporter
+- Console dots reporter
+- Json reporter

+For the full list of all available reporters, see the [reporter docs](/docs/Reporters.md).

 ## Contributing
 Want to help develop Stryker.NET?
 Check out our [contribution guide](/CONTRIBUTING.md).